Josh Cavallo: Western United

 On 15 April 2019, Melbourne City announced that Cavallo would leave the club at the expiration of his contract at the end of the 2018–19 season.

 On 24 June 2019, new A-League side Western United, representing western Melbourne suburbs and western Victorian regional towns, announced that Cavallo would join the club ahead of its inaugural season.
 He made his debut on 3 January 2020 in a 3–2 loss at his previous club.
 On as a 71st-minute substitute for Apostolos Stamatelopoulos, he earned a penalty when fouled by goalkeeper Dean Bouzanis, which was converted by Besart Berisha.

 Western United announced that Cavallo was leaving the club on 10 February 2021 to seek more playing time with another A-League club.

 Adelaide United

 On 18 February 2021, Cavallo signed a short-term contract to play for Adelaide United.
 After a successful stint in the 2020–21 A-League, he signed a two-year contract extension on 11 May.
 He was rewarded with Adelaide United's A-League Rising Star award after a successful 2020-21 campaign, in which he started 15 games and made 18 appearances.

 He plays as a left back and central midfielder for the club.

 During the 2024–25 season, Cavallo failed to make a single appearance for Adelaide, only making the bench eight times throughout the season.
 He departed the club at the season's end.
+On 13 January 2026, Cavallo stated that his departure from Adelaide United was influenced by homophobia.
+In a statement published on Instagram, he alleged that teammates had mocked him and shared images of him and his partner.